-It comes as no surprise then, that there has been a shift towards developing smart devices in many an organisation’s new product development strategy.
+Then, it is no surprise that there has been a shift towards developing intelligent devices in many an organization’s new product development strategies.
 Established businesses and start-up entrepreneurs want to get a slice of this growing market.
-And it is a fast-growing market: PwC says business investment in IoT solutions will grow from $215 billion in 2015 to $832 billion in 2020.
+Furthermore, it is a fast-growing market: PwC says business investment in IoT solutions will grow from $215 billion in 2015 to $832 billion in 2020.

-This illustration shows the key sectors where IoT device growth is expected to be strongest.
+This illustration shows the key sectors where IoT device growth is expected to be most vital.

 Whatever sector you are in, the design of your IoT device must incorporate the two new elements fundamental to the IoT:

-At the very early stages, you need a clear idea about the answers to these questions because this will impact not only the decisions you make about the connectivity and any associated software, but also the design of the device itself.
+At the very early stages, you need a clear idea about the answers to these questions because this will impact the decisions you make about the connectivity and any associated software, and the design of the device itself.

 The starting point has to be the user.
-We’ve written in the past about the importance of user-centric design (read the blog here).
+We have written in the past about the importance of user-centric design (read the blog here).

-It’s vital to put yourself in the mind of the consumer to understand the value add being delivered and how this could best be achieved.
+It is vital to put yourself in the consumer's mind to understand the value add is delivered and how this could best be achieved.
 Essentially, does your design have legs?
-Consumer research, ideation, concept evaluation and other feedback mechanisms will help you to decide whether to progress from the drawing board into prototype production.
+Consumer research, ideation, concept evaluation, and other feedback mechanisms will help you decide whether to progress from the drawing board into prototype production.

 Thinking about how your product will be used – and where – will help you make decisions about the sort of connectivity your device will require.
-This is important to consider at an early stage of the design because these connectivity elements will be fundamental to the design.
+This is important to consider at an early design stage because these connectivity elements will be fundamental to the design.

-For example, if you are sending data between your device and a hub controller via radio frequency, you’ll need to incorporate a transmitter and a receiving antenna into the design of your IoT device.
+For example, suppose you send data between your device and a hub controller via radiofrequency.
+In that case, you will need to incorporate a transmitter and a receiving antenna into the design of your IoT device.

-If you are going to be using GPRS and 4G phone signal, you’ll need to incorporate a SIM card holder that is appropriately accessible, plus charging ports (since this method of communication is likely to be heavier on the device battery), as well as the appropriate transmission and receiving technology.
+Suppose you are going to be using GPRS and 4G phone signals.
+In that case, you will need to incorporate a SIM card holder that is appropriately accessible, plus charging ports (since this method of communication is likely to be heavier on the device battery) and the appropriate transmission and receiving technology.

 Design is critical to any new product development.
 It will affect the three most important factors that will influence whether or not your product is a success:

-Once you have a clear idea of why you’re connecting your IoT product and how you’re going to connect your IoT product, your design process will follow much the same process as any other product – albeit referencing these two major factors throughout.
+Once you have a clear idea of why you are connecting your IoT product and how you will connect your IoT product, your design process will follow much the same process as any other product – albeit referencing these two major factors throughout.

-You’ll need to list the essential functional elements, agree on a look and feel and what branding elements you wish to incorporate, build a 3D model or prototype, seek feedback from your potential customer base, and adapt the design accordingly.
+You will need to list the essential functional elements, agree on a look and feel and what branding elements you wish to incorporate, build a 3D model or prototype using a design methodology called rapid prototyping, seek feedback from your potential customer base, and adapt the design accordingly.
 Here at Criador Labs, we have a wealth of experience guiding both new and established businesses through this journey.

 You can find out more about it on our blog about the design process here.

-Or, if you’d like to speak with us about the design and development of your own IoT product, please fill out our contact form here and our team will get back to you immediately.
+Alternatively, if you would like to speak with us about the design and development of your own IoT product, please fill out our contact form here and our team will get back to you immediately.